 - 1 teaspoon baking powder (ensure gluten-free if necessary)

-- Flip over and cook for another few minutes, until golden brown and crispy on both sides
+- Use a spatula to flip it over and cook for another few minutes, until golden brown and crispy on both sides.

 - Leftovers keeps well covered in the fridge.
 Just reheat in a dry frying pan or pop in the toaster!

 Disclosure: This posts contains affiliate links to Amazon.
 If you purchase any of these products, a small percentage will come to me with no extra cost to you!
 This income will go towards the running of this blog – thank you.